-Surrey hills mountain bike trails consists of a set of trails that criss cross the South Downs.
-3 of the most popular and well known are Leith Hill, Holmbury Hill and Pitch Hill.
-Each can all be ridden individually or looped together for an epic day out.
+Surrey hills mountain bike trails consists of a set of trails that criss cross the North Downs.
+4 of the most popular and well known are Leith Hill, Holmbury Hill, Pitch Hill and Winterfold hill.
+Each can all be ridden individually or looped together.
 These set of hills are a combination of natural and purpose built single-track in a great countryside setting.
-It is not way-marked so either get a map, or hook up with a local group.

 There are quite a few places to start like Peaslake, Nirvana Cycles in Westcot, Leith Hill Tower and many more dotted along the way.
 Some of the trails worth checking out are Barry Knows Best, Yoghurt Pots, Deliverance, the Quarry and Summer Lightning to name but a few.